RedisLabs/redislabs-docs/content/rs/security/internode-encryption.md

 - Open port 3342 for the TLS channel used for encrypted communication.

-## Enable internode encryption for databases
+## Enable data plan encryption

-To enable internode encryption for a database, you need to enable the appropriate setting for each database you wish to encrypt.
-There are several ways to do this:
+To enable internode encryption for a database (also called _data plane encryption_), you need to enable the appropriate setting for each database you wish to encrypt.
+To do so, you can:

 - Use the admin console to enable the **Internode encryption** setting from the database configuration screen: